 Calling hours will be held at THE GREGORY F. DOYLE FUNERAL HOME, 291 Bridgeport Avenue, Milford on Tuesday, October 8, 2019 from 3:00 pm to 8:00 pm.
 A Mass of Christian Burial will be held on Wednesday, October 9, 2019 at 10:30 am at Saint Mary Church (Precious Blood Parish), 70 Gulf Street, Milford, CT.
 Burial will follow at Saint Mary Cemetery, 425 Buckingham Avenue, Milford.
 Donations may be made to the “Anthony P. and Mary Lou M. Vitelli Scholarship Fund”, checks payable to Jonathan Law High School, mailing address: 20 Lansdale Avenue, Milford, CT 06460.

-To send flowers to Mary Lou (McCormick) Vitelli's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Lou (McCormick) Vitelli, please visit our floral store.

 Anthony P. and Mary Lou M. Vitelli Scholarship Fund”, Checks payable to Jonathan Law High School.